 Six Considerations to Preserve Privilege

-When an organization that has suffered a data breach launches its investigation, preserving attorney-client privilege and work-product protection is often not top of mind.
-But preserving privilege and work-product protection should not be an afterthought.
+When an organization that has suffered a data breach launches its investigation, preserving attorney-client privilege and work-product protection is not always top of mind.
+But preserving privilege and work-product protections should be a priority from the outset of the incident response process.

-Non‑privileged documents that must be turned over to regulators or private plaintiffs during litigation can present a hurdle in resolving a future regulatory proceeding or litigation on favorable terms.
+Non‑privileged documents that must be turned over to regulators or private plaintiffs during litigation can present hurdles when attempting to resolve future regulatory proceedings or litigation on favorable terms.
 If made public, the information could also seriously damage an organization’s reputation.
 (Not because adverse facts are hidden within privileged material, but because people speak candidly in such material—exactly what the privilege is designed to encourage.
 Naturally, plaintiffs and regulators seize on such candid remarks, take them out of context, and spin them to support their cases.)

-The good news is that organizations can structure their breach investigations from the get-go to bolster privilege and work-product arguments they may need to make down the road.
+Although courts are continuing to scrutinize whether documents pertaining to breach investigations are protected, the best steps that organizations can take to bolster privilege and work-product arguments down the road are to structure their investigations correctly from day one.
 Here are six things you should keep in mind when doing so.

-When it comes to third parties providing services to organizations in connection with anticipated litigation, it is no secret that the best way to bolster arguments for applying the attorney‑client privilege or work-product protection to any reports or communications is to have the organizations outside law firms retain and direct the work of the third parties.
+When it comes to third parties providing services to organizations in connection with anticipated litigation, the best way to bolster arguments for applying the attorney‑client privilege or work-product protection to any reports or communications is to have the organization’s outside law firm retain and direct the work of the third parties.

-The information contained in an organization’s incident report regarding a particular data breach will surely be of interest to unfriendly third parties.
+The information contained in an organization’s incident report regarding a particular data breach will inevitably be of interest to unfriendly third parties.
 Regulators and private plaintiffs will be chomping at the bit to get their hands on that report and will likely request the report during their investigation or through discovery.
-Shareholders seeking corporate records under a Delaware Section 220 demand could be next in line, as they look for a basis for bringing derivative claims against directors or officers.
+Shareholders seeking corporate records under a Delaware Section 220 demand could be next in line, as they look for a basis to bring derivative claims against directors or officers.

-To preserve privilege and work-product protections over incident reports, organizations and their forensics firms should think carefully about the information they put into those reports.
+To preserve privilege and work-product protections for incident reports, organizations and their forensics firms should think carefully about the information they put into those reports.

 When an organization is dealing with federal regulators concerning a data breach, its in-house counsel should keep Federal Rule of Evidence 502 top of mind.
 Rule 502 provides that when intentional disclosures are made in federal proceedings or to a federal office or agency that waive attorney-client privilege or work-product protection, the waiver may also extend to undisclosed communications or information sharing the same subject matter.
 (As a saving grace, Rule 502(d) allows federal courts to limit the waiver of privilege and the work-product doctrine.)